-6.9 information, and only has 25 followers.
-This tweet has 399 retweets, and shows a thread where folks are identifying it as a bot because of its "unpop-pop" characteristics)6 6.10 Example use of multiple flags by a liberal bot in the Canadian election.
-This allows it to more easily and seamlessly participate in multiple national conversations.
-10 6.11 Count of Tweets containing abusive terms and 1st Person Pronouns)9 6.12 Distribution of Dormant Follower, Bot Follower, and Profile Picture Silhouette Percentages for Canada and McAFee Data .
-1 6.13 Correlation between labels for Canada Data 4 7.1 Describing information environment and target audiences in Joint Publication 3-13 [222] 6 7.2 Waltz uses this graphic to describe the strategic development, implementation, and evaluation in information operations (This is from [244]).
-He defines GII as Global Information Infrastructure, NII in National Information Infrastructure, and DII is Defense Information Infrastructure 7.3 The Sketch-IO Framework 7.4 A bot/cyborg account organizes and promotes protests against a planned NATO exercise in Scandinavia 7.5 To operationalize the Sketch-IO framework, we begin to populate the framework as illustrated here 7.6 The Tweet from Daryl Morey, General Manager of the Houston Rockets that incited a Chinese information operation 7.7 7.8 The Initial Landing page maps temporal patterns and hashtag comention plots 12 The content analysis identifies trending material from other platforms such as 7.9 Youtube and Facebook :5 7.10 topic group analysis 7.11 Russian Disinformation Lines of Effort A.1 The conversational network of the core accounts suspended and released by Twitter (colored by most recent language used by account) 15 A.2 A.3 Tweets over Time Colored by Language 86
+6.9 This account is participating in the election conversation with pro-administration information, and only has 25 followers.
+This tweet has 399 retweets, and shows a thread where folks are identifying it as a bot because of its "unpop-pop" char- acteristics 6.10 Example use of multiple flags by a liberal bot in the Canadian election.
+This al- lows it to more easily and seamlessly participate in multiple national conversations.108 Count of Tweets containing abusive terms and 1st Person Pronouns Percentages for Canada and McAFee Data 6.13 Correlation between labels for Canada Data 7.1 Describing information environment and target audiences in Joint Publication 3-13 [222] 7.2 Waltz uses this graphic to describe the strategic development, implementation, and evaluation in information operations (This is from [244]).
+He defines GII as Global Information Infrastructure, NII in National Information Infrastructure, and DII is Defense Information Infrastructure 7.3 The Sketch-IO Framework 7.4 A bot/cyborg account organizes and promotes protests against a planned NATO exercise in Scandinavia 7.5 To operationalize the Sketch-IO framework, we begin to populate the framework as illustrated here 7.6 The Tweet from Daryl Morey, General Manager of the Houston Rockets that incited a Chinese information operation 7.7 7.8 The Initial Landing page maps temporal patterns and hashtag comention plots 125 The content analysis identifies trending material from other platforms such as 7.9 Youtube and Facebook 7.10 topic group analysis 7.11 celebrities that are propagating bot messaging A.1 The conversational network of the core accounts suspended and released by Twit- ter (colored by most recent language used by account) A.2 Tweets over Time Colored by Language A.3 The Distribution of Flag Emoji's in Account Descriptions.
+The high volume of unexpected flags used for the China data (such as Kuwait/Saudi Arabia) is due to the fact that many of these accounts were recently purchased by the Chinese government, and therefore most tweets and account descriptions by these accounts were produced by their previous owners

-A.4 data suspended by Twitter A.5 Probability distributions for bot prediction for Botometer, Bot-Hunter(BH) Tier A.6 1 and Tier 2 with threshold shown A.0 A.7 Russian IRA Memes Current Information Operations by Russia found in the periphery data 144 B.1 100 Node Scale Free Network Before and After 2.5 weeks of Bot backing operation and other normal Twitter behavior and network evolution (Bots are labeled with "B" B.2 B.3 Results of Backing on 96 runs with random and targeted following 15' 100 Node Scale Free Network Before and After Bot 500 hours of Bot bridging operation and other normal Twitter behavior and network evolution (Bots are labeled with "B") B.4 Results of Bridging on 96 runs with random and targeted following 159 C.1 Evaluating n (number of characters in n-gram) and use of Shannon's entropy as a feature E.1 Bots (red) involved in manipulating the conversation surrounding the Swedish national elections in 2018
+A.4 Normalized Marketshare of Language and Hashtags for Core IRA and Chinese data suspended by Twitter 38 A.5 Probability distributions for bot prediction for Botometer, Bot-Hunter(BH) Tier 1 and Tier 2 with threshold shown 41 A.6 Russian IRA Memes 42 A.7 China Memes 43 A.8 Current Information Operations by Russia found in the periphery data 14 44 B .1 100 Node Scale Free Network Before and After 2.5 weeks of Bot backing oper- ation and other normal Twitter behavior and network evolution (Bots are labeled with "B" 56 B.2 Results of Backing on 96 runs with random and targeted following 13 57 B.3 100 Node Scale Free Network Before and After Bot 500 hours of Bot bridging operation and other normal Twitter behavior and network evolution (Bots are labeled with "B") 58 B.4 Results of Bridging on 96 runs with random and targeted following 1 59 C.1 Evaluating n (number of characters in n-gram) and use of Shannon's entropy as a feature 66 E.1 Bots (red) involved in manipulating the conversation surrounding the Swedish national elections in 2018 74